FAQ for Day Tours

 - Not included is guide gratuity and local taxes (6.2%)

 Tipping is the customary way to express your thanks for a trip well done!
-The amount you should tip should be whatever you're comfortable with.
-If you liked your ride, tip your guide!
-It will be gratefully appreciated by our hard working staff.
-A tip of 10% to 20% of the cost of the tour is in the normal range.
-Remember to have cash on hand at the end of your tour for tipping or if you would prefer we can also add it to the total charged on your credit card.
+We recommend 15%-25% of your tour cost.
+If you liked your ride, please tip your guide!
+It will be gratefully appreciated by our hard-working staff.
+Remember to have cash on hand at the end of your tour for tipping, but we can also easily put it on your credit card if you would prefer.

 That depends greatly on the tour, and the time of year.
 For many of our half-day and full-day tours, we will be able to book tours at the last minute, even sometimes as late as the evening before.
 For some of our multi-day tours, we would need your booking weeks in advance.
 We prefer to have all multi-day tour bookings at least 30 days in advance, but sometimes we are able to take bookings later than that.